 MEMBERS OF THIS AGENCY

 I was born in Cascajal-Bolívar, Colombia in 1993 where I had my primary and secondary education.
 After that, I went to Cartagena-Colombia in 2010 where I did my B.Sc. studies in Chemistry.
 I obtained my degree from University of Cartagena in 2016 with the thesis entitled “synthesis and characterization of ferrites of niobium-molybdenum and ferrous molybdate supported by carbon aerogels for the thiophene hydrodesulfurization”.
-In 2018, I started my M.Sc. in Chemistry in University of Guanajuato.
-Currently I am working in my project of thesis about the synthesis and structural characterization of oligoboranes under supervision of Dr. Gerardo Gonzalez-Garcia and Dr. J. Oscar C. Jimenez-Halla.
+I did my M.Sc. in Chemistry at University of Guanajuato (2018-2020).
+Currently I am working in my project of Ph.D. thesis about applications of oligoboranes under supervision of Dr. Gerardo Gonzalez-Garcia and Dr. J. Oscar C. Jimenez-Halla.

 Main Supervisor of thesis: Dr. Gerardo González García

 M.Sc. thesis: Synthesis and Characterization of Oligoboranes.

 I was born in Silao, Guanajuato in 1991.
 I finished my high school studies in 2010 and in the last semester I felt interested in chemistry when I participated in an Chemistry Olympiad.
 During my stay in the University of Guanajuato I felt attracted by organic chemistry and inorganic chemistry.
 After completion of my Chemistry degree in 2014, I worked in the Chemical Clean enterprise.
 Later, I did a research stay at the A Poater group where I obtained my M.Sc. double degree between Universities of Girona and Guanajuato (2018).
 Then, I started my own bussiness on formulation and production of ecological detergents.
 My PhD thesis involves the study of new heterocycles and polymerization reactions using p-block compounds.